Jeffrey M. Goldman

 - “Protecting Gays From the Government’s Crosshairs: A Reevaluation of the Ninth Circuit’s Treatment of Gays Under the Federal Constitution’s Equal Protection Clause Following Lawrence v.
 Texas,” University of San Francisco Law Review, 39 U.S.F.L.
 Rev. 617.

-Mr. Goldman is admitted to practice in California, as well as the U.S. Court of Appeals for the Ninth Circuit and the U.S. District Courts for the Northern, Southern and Central District of California.
+Mr. Goldman is admitted to practice in California, as well as the U.S. Court of Appeals for the Ninth Circuit and the U.S. District Courts for the Eastern, Northern, Southern and Central District of California.

 B.A.
 2001 University of Wisconsin